novuhq/novu/docs/docs/guides/How to Add Digest to In-App Notifications.md

 Now, we just need to hit the route defined above from the front end and add Novu to it.

-## Adding Novu’s Notification Center to the front end
+## Add Novu’s Notification Center to the front end

 In the front end, install the Novu notification centre package using the following command: